Rao Ganga Explained

 Death

-Ganga died on 21 May 1531.[2]
+Ganga died on 21 May 1531.
 According to the historian Muhnot Nainsi in his work Nainsi ri khyat, he was murdered by his ambitious son Maldeo who pushed him from the balcony.
-Later writers assert that Ganga's fall was an accidental one due to opium, without giving any conclusive evidence to save Maldeo from charge of patricide.
-It was under the rule of Maldeo that the Rathore house reached its pinnacle of glory in political importance and territorial expansion.
+Later writers assert that Ganga's fall was an accidental one due to opium, without giving any conclusive evidence to exonerate Maldeo from charge of patricide.
+It was under the rule of Maldeo that the Rathore house reached its pinnacle of its political importance and territorial expansion.

 Issue